SENTENCE IMPROVEMENT — PRACTICE SET — SOLVED

 Here is a Practice Set on Sentence Improvement taken from the book English Practice Set (for competitive exams) authored by me (Maha Gupta).
 All the question included in this Practice Set are supported by the answer key of the set.
 Each question of this Practice Set is also well supported by lucid and detailed explanation.
 I’m sure you won’t face a problem in understanding those explanations.

 Further, I want to ensure you that Each Practice Set on Sentence Improvement of the above book is just like the present Practice Set on Sentence Improvement as well.
 These Practice Sets will be very useful for any competitive exams of the Staff Selection Commission (SSC) or Grade-II DASS Exam of the DSSSB, and other similar exams and will help you score good score.
-Names of some exams are given below for example:

 SENTENCE IMPROVEMENT — PRACTICE SET-14 — SOLVED

 QUESTIONS: 25 MAXIMUM TIME: 10 minutes

 1. I don’t remember exactly when did I go to Shimla last year.

 A) when I did go B) when I was going